OAXFoundation/OpenANXToken/SecurityAudit.md

     // ------------------------------------------------------------------------
     // Transfer the balance from owner's account to another account
     // ------------------------------------------------------------------------
+    // BK Ok - While safe maths is used for the addition and subtraction, the
-    function transfer(address _to, uint _amount) returns (bool success) {
+    //         conditions are used so the true/false status is returned function transfer(address _to, uint _amount) returns (bool success) {
         if (balances[msg.sender] >= _amount             // User has balance
             && _amount > 0                              // Non-zero transfer
             && balances[_to] + _amount > balances[_to]  // Overflow check
         ) {
-            balances[msg.sender] = balances[msg.sender].sub(_amount);
+            // BK Ok - Balance subtracted from before being added to balances[msg.sender] = balances[msg.sender].sub(_amount);
             balances[_to] = balances[_to].add(_amount);
             Transfer(msg.sender, _to, _amount);